When Heroes Fly

 When Heroes Fly (בשבילה גיבורים עפים) is an Israeli drama television series that was first broadcast in Israel on Keshet 12 in May 2018.
 The series was created by Omri Givon and loosely based on the novel of the same name by Amir Gutfreund.
 It uses flashbacks to account for the differing time periods.

 In October 2018, Netflix acquired international broadcasting rights to the series.
 Keshet has commissioned a second season.
-The series will also be adapted into an English version for the United States market titled Echo 3 by Apple TV+.
+The series has also been adapted into an English version for the United States market titled Echo 3 by Apple TV+.

 Synopsis

-Four former IDF veterans who served together in the 2006 Lebanon War are reunited for a rescue mission in Colombia, where one of them lives, to find Yaeli (Ninet Tayeb), a woman once believed to have died in a car accident after the war.
+Four former IDF veterans who served together in the 2006 Lebanon War come together to rescue an abducted woman from a drug cartel in Colombia, where one of the veterans lives, to find Yaeli (Ninet Tayeb), a woman once believed to have died in a car accident after the war.